andres4715-gif/JAVA_MySQL_data_testing_with_sakilaDB/README.md

 ## 🚀 TO DO:
 - [ ] How can implement forEach and afterEach
 - [ ] Implement the testNG file and run all list of existing test cases
 - [ ] How to manage the full data result with more than one column
+- [ ] Add priority using TestNG

 🚚🛠️ FRAMEWORK UNDER CONSTRUCTION 🚧